-Construction of the plant was initiated in the first quarter of 2016, with the completion scheduled by the end of 2016.
+Construction of the plant was initiated in the first quarter of 2016, with completion scheduled for the end of 2016.
 Commercial operations will commence in December of the same year.

 Grant Plains wind farm location

 Apex Clean Energy finalised the project site after examining a number of potential sites within Oklahoma.
-Abundant wind resources, presence of high-voltage power lines, expansive private land, and being near to the state highways were the reasons behind choosing the site.
+Abundant wind resources, the presence of high-voltage power lines, expansive private land and being near to state highways were the reasons behind choosing the site.

 Grant Plains wind farm make-up

 The onshore wind farm will be installed with 64 Siemens SWT-2.3-108 wind turbines, which feature a three-blade rotor with a diameter of 108m each.
-The turbines will be mounted on an 80m-tall tower and spin at an average rate of 15 rotations per minute (RPM).
+The turbines will be mounted on 80m-tall towers and spin at an average rate of 15 rotations per minute (RPM).

-The rotors will be connected to a generator, which generates AC power converted at 60HZ by a converter.
+The rotors will be connected to a generator, which will generate AC power converted at 60HZ by a converter.
 All the wind turbines will be connected to the main power transformer in a parallel connection.
 The transformer will convert the power from 34.5kV to 345kV for interconnection.

 The rotor diameters of the turbines, which are part of Siemens’ onshore geared platform, are optimised for all wind conditions.
 They are fitted with highly engineered components to provide good reliability and economic operations.